educational-resources-and-services/bibletags-usfm/README.md

 }
 ```

+#### 2. A unique `x-id` has been added to each word in the UHB and UGNT and each variant word represented in a critical text.

+  - UHB
+    - Where the alternative reading possesses the same lemma, strong, and morph values, the `x-id` matches the selected reading.
+  - UGNT
-2. A unique `x-id` has been added to each word in the UGNT and each variant word represented in a critical text.
-Where the difference in a variant is merely the addition of brackets (to indicate uncertaintly), the `x-id` of that variant matches its counterpart in the UGNT.
+    - Where the difference in a variant is merely the addition of brackets (to indicate uncertaintly), the `x-id` of that variant matches its counterpart in the UGNT.